-The Office of the Dean of the Faculty supports mentoring practices that span a network of relationships, including but not limited to peers, near-peers, and senior colleagues at Amherst and at other institutions.
+The Office of the Provost and Dean of the Faculty supports mentoring practices that span a network of relationships, including but not limited to peers, near-peers, and senior colleagues at Amherst and at other institutions.
 Faculty members are encouraged to take advantage of mentoring opportunities at every stage of their career at the college.

 Mentoring within Departments